sheppoor/bag-o-tricks/README.md

 ### VSCode plugin essentials

-This list doesn't include project stack from extension packs such as Angular or Java.
+This list doesn't include project stack from extension packs such as Angular and Java.

 * Regex Previewer (from Christof Marti) - great for in-line quick testing, unit test creation
 * Dependency Analytics (from RedHat) - specific to Java projects but not in the extension pack